What Is an iBuyer? A Real Estate Guide

 Though expanding rapidly, iBuyers aren’t available in all locations.
 They have a heavy presence in mid-priced metro areas in the Southern band of the U.S. Areas where houses are similarly built and mostly in good shape are prime iBuyer hubs.

-As stated in a report from CoreLogic, the iBuying Activity Trend continued to show a downward trend in the first half of 2023.
-They have also been purchasing fewer houses, around 1,000 homes per month, compared to between 5,000 to 9,000 in 2021 to 2022.
+The latest data from CoreLogic shows that the iBuying Activity Trend continued to show a downward trend in the first half of 2023. iBuyers have been purchasing fewer houses, around 1,000 homes per month, compared to between 5,000 to 9,000 in 2021 to 2022.

 The states leading in investor share in 2023 were California (35%), Georgia (34%), and New Mexico (33%).
 With home price trends favoring the Upper Midwest and the Northeast, investor activity is decreasing in response to price increases in these areas.